Entanglement of particles versus entanglement of fields: independent quantum resources: Indistinguishable particles

-As a final remark, we mention that the Schmidt decomposition (aka singular value decomposition) that is applicable to distinguishable particles and can be adjusted to bosons (Takagi's factorization) is replaced by the so-called Slater decomposition for fermions.
+As a final remark, we mention that the Schmidt decomposition (also known as singular-value decomposition) that is applicable to distinguishable particles and can be adjusted to bosons (Takagi's factorization) is replaced by the so-called Slater decomposition for fermions.
 For instance, using the definitions in Eq. \eqref{eq:ForBosonDecomp}, we have

 Hence, this state is proportional to the skew-symmetric product of two orthonormal states, $|e_-\rangle\wedge|e_+\rangle$, and has a so-called Slater rank of one \cite{ESBL02,RSV15}.
-Through this unit rank, we can thus identify factorizability for skew-symmetric tensors, analogously to a Schmidt rank one for distinguishable particles.
+Through this unit rank, we can thus identify factorizability for skew-symmetric tensors analogously to a Schmidt rank of one for distinguishable particles.

-As done previously for distinguishable particles and indistinguishable and identical bosons, we now provide examples to display the independence of field and particle entanglement---now for systems of indistinguishable fermions.
+As done previously for distinguishable particles and indistinguishable and identical bosons, we now provide examples to display the independence of field entanglement and particle entanglement for systems of indistinguishable fermions.
+For instance, this is relevant for modern research at the interface of quantum chemistry and quantum information \cite{DS20,DMDSSZS21}.